hugeandbulk/parrot/concept/readme.md

 "The Parrot name made sense, when it's just 1000 character messages going back and forth – like Parrot gurgle – but you can post almost anything, including messages, links, photographs etc."

+The user of parrot can send `mails` to the another user or recipient.

 **Time line**

 monthly and annual